gek169/KJV-numerics-analysis/README.md

 This repository started because I was investigating the numerical properties of Genesis 1:1, Revelation 22:21 and 2 Corinthians 10:9.

+I have included other bibles as well, which, from my testing, do not appear to share the same property, nor seem to have any evidence of divine inspiration when picking out random verses to check for matching letter/vowel/consonant counts.

+You can compile those versions using the Makefile.

 # Why would counting letters prove the inspiration of the KJV?

 It is a pattern which seems to be alluded to in the text itself (2 Corinthians 10:9) eerily indicating